 Hungary's legislation on GE microbes is fully harmonized with the EU, transposing directives into national law.
-EU regulations pertaining to GE products are directly applied (See Part B a).
-Regulation (EC) No 1331/2008, which establishes a common authorization procedure for food additives, food enzymes, and food flavorings, and Regulation (EU) 2015/2283 on novel foods, are exclusive from the EU's GE food and feed regulation (Regulation /EC/ No 1829/2003).
+EU regulations pertaining to GE products are directly applied.

+Regulation (EC) No 1331/2008, which establishes a common authorization procedure for food additives, food enzymes, and food flavorings, and Regulation (EU) 2015/2283 on novel foods, are both excluded from the EU's GE food and feed regulation (Regulation /EC/ No 1829/2003).
 Thus, approved food enzymes and novel food produced with GE microorganisms are not considered GE products.